Mark24Code/sinatra-app-template/README.md

 ```

-In your code, just use  `Config` direct. `Bootstrap` has loaded all necessery mods before your code.
+In your code, just use  `Config` directly. `core/bootstrap`  do a work that loaded all necessery mods before your code.

 ```Ruby
 Config.current  # current env configuration